barstoolbluz/build-ollama-cuda/README.md

 # Ollama CUDA for RTX 5090 (Flox Build)

-Custom Ollama build with CUDA support for NVIDIA RTX 5090 (Blackwell architecture, compute capability 12.0) on non-NixOS systems using Flox.
+Custom Ollama build with CUDA support for NVIDIA GTX 9xx through RTX 5000 on non-NixOS systems using Flox or the Nix package manager.

 ## Problem This Solves